Announcement to Members

 It’s now time to renew your membership in the International Birddog Association.

 When renewing, or whenever you log into the Members Area using your user name and password, please make sure your contact info is complete and be sure to update any of your information that’s changed.
-Get your dues in early so you don’t miss out on any new info and the nearly 300 documents of Birddog-specific maintenance and technical information in the Members Area of this website.
+Get your dues in early so you don’t miss out on any new info, the nearly 300 documents of Birddog-specific maintenance and technical information and over 5000 historic photos in the Members Area of this website.

 Some IBDA History: The concept for an organization dedicated to the Cessna L-19/O-1 Birddog originated with Mr. Phil Phillips of Albuquerque, New Mexico.
 Phil had served as a U.S. Army Aviator in Vietnam and had flown numerous combat missions in the Birddog.
 Once back in the States and beginning a career in the private sector, he thought affectionately about the humble little warbird from Cessna that had served him so well.
 Unfortunately, he was also frustrated.
 There was very little printed material about this noteworthy airplane and worse yet there was not a single flyable example anywhere near his hometown that would allow him to borrow a few minutes of “cockpit time” to reacquaint himself with his old mount.
 He set about to correct both problems.